BrettBlox/jonah/content/writing/shifting-seasons.md

   <!--EndFragment-->
 ---
-This has all been part of my long, cold, desolate winter.
+<div align="right">This has all been part of my long, cold, desolate winter.

 And this,

 this is the part where it teases me.

 Longer days and colder nights.

 I let the vernal frost bite.